-WARNING: Turn your barbecue off and wait for it to cool before thoroughly cleaning.

-WARNING: Over time, the development of rough surfaces can form on the FLAVORIZER BARS.
+- ▲ WARNING: Turn your barbecue off and wait for it to cool before thoroughly cleaning. - ▲ WARNING: Over time, the development of rough surfaces can form on the FLAVORIZER BARS.
 Wearing gloves is recommended when handling.
-Do not clean FLAVORIZER BARS or cooking grates in a sink, dishwasher, or selfcleaning oven.

-WARNING: When cleaning the burners, never use a brush that has already been used to clean the cooking grates.
-Never put sharp objects into the burner port holes.

-CAUTION: Do not place any barbecue components onto the side tables as they may scratch the paint or stainless steel surfaces.

-CAUTION: Do not use any of the following to clean your barbecue: abrasive stainless steel polishes or paints, cleaners that contain acid, mineral spirits or xylene, oven cleaner, abrasive cleansers (kitchen cleansers), or abrasive cleaning pads.
+Do not clean FLAVORIZER BARS or cooking grates in a sink, dishwasher, or selfcleaning oven. - ▲ WARNING: When cleaning the burners, never use a brush that has already been used to clean the cooking grates.
+Never put sharp objects into the burner port holes. - ▲ CAUTION: Do not place any barbecue components onto the side tables as they may scratch the paint or stainless steel surfaces. - ▲ CAUTION: Do not use any of the following to clean your barbecue: abrasive stainless steel polishes or paints, cleaners that contain acid, mineral spirits or xylene, oven cleaner, abrasive cleansers (kitchen cleansers), or abrasive cleaning pads.

-Cleaning the Heat Deflector
+Cleaning the Heat Deflectors

-Located under the burners, the heat deflector distributes heat evenly throughout the cookbox while cooking.
-Keeping the heat deflector clean will enhance the cooking performance of your barbecue.
+Located under the burners, the heat deflectors distribute heat evenly throughout the cookbox while cooking.
+Keeping heat deflectors clean will enhance the cooking performance of your grill.

-- 1) Scrape the heat deflector with a plastic scraper (G). - 2) If necessary, brush the heat deflector with a stainless steel bristle barbecue brush. - 3) Remove heat deflector and set aside.
+- 1) Scrape the heat deflectors with a plastic scraper (G). - 2) If necessary, brush the heat deflectors with a stainless steel bristle grill brush. - 3) Remove heat deflectors and set aside.